TheEnginesOfCreation/EntityPlus/trunk/assets/entityplus/docs/readme.txt

 	- [Changed] Holdable item is also persisted across map changes caused by target_mapchange.
 	- [Changed] setting the wait key for a func_door to -2 will prevent it from closing until it is triggered again.
 	- [Changed] Player is respawned at the nearest active spawnpoint instead of the furthest in single player mode.
+	- [Changed] Damage from bots to players is scaled back depending on skill level (ranging from 0.3 to 0.7 times damage)
+	- [Changed] Bots no longer attack each other in single player mode.
 	- [Changed] Bots can no longer damage each other in single player mode.
 	- [Changed] Bots are no longer able to pick up items in single player mode.
 	- [Changed] Bots no longer chat in single player mode.